-As part of my stay at the Radisson Blu Edwardian Bloomsbury Street Hotel I thought it would be a good idea to have lunch at the Steak and Lobster restaurant located at the ground floor.
+As part of my stay at the Radisson Blu Edwardian Bloomsbury Street Hotel, I thought it would be a good idea to have lunch at the Steak and Lobster restaurant located on the ground floor.
 Steak and Lobster restaurants are a chain of five restaurants all located within the Radisson Blu Edwardian hotels in the UK of which there are three in London, one in Heathrow and one in Manchester.

-The restaurant is in a very colourful area with seats, chandeliers and some nice art work on the wall.
+The restaurant is in a very colourful area with seats, chandeliers and some nice artwork on the wall.
 No this is not your themed restaurant setting to remind you that you will eat steak or lobster.
 A glance at the menu showed me straight away that most of the food revolved around steaks and/or lobsters as the name suggests.
-The steak or lobster can be part of a salad, a roll, a stand alone dish or surf and turf style combined.
-For vegetarians there are not many options with only a veggie cheese steak or a salad as your mains option.
+The steak or lobster can be part of a salad, a roll, a stand-alone dish or surf and turf style combined.
+For vegetarians, there are not many options with only a veggie cheesesteak or a salad as your mains option.
 Food allergies or intolerances can be catered for by notifying staff before placing an order.
 Team MenStyleFashion decided to try both the lobster and the steak to get a good idea of the food here.
-First on the menu to kick-start our lunch were some cocktails.
+First, on the menu to kick-start, our lunch were some cocktails.

 We decided on a Rum Punch and a Pisco Eldersour.
 The Rum Punch was a combination of Havana 3 years rum and Myers rum with velvet falernum, pineapple juice and angostura bitters.
-The Pisco Eldersour was a mix of Pisco Alba, elderflower cordial, egg white and fresh crushed raspberries.
+The Pisco Eldersour was a mix of Pisco Alba, elderflower cordial, egg white and freshly crushed raspberries.
 Both cocktails went down well and got us ready to taste some of the food on offer.
 I would certainly recommend starting dinner or lunch here with a cocktail.

-For mains we went for the signature dishes which are £20 each.
+For mains, we went for the signature dishes which are £20 each.
 “The steak” is a 10 oz rib-eye from the grill and “The Lobster” is 1 lb lobster steamed or grilled with lemon and garlic butter.
 Both mains come with unlimited fries and a spicy lemon salad.
 The Lobster was steamed to perfection and tasted sweet, the steak was tender and perfectly cooked.
 Quality ingredients are used here and cooked well.